vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 }
 ```

 This `TestBase` class forms the configuration for all our downstream tests.
-It simply uses [@SpringBootTest](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/SpringBootTest.html) for full autoconfiguration and then connects to the local RSocket server with [RSocketRequester](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java).
+It simply uses [@SpringBootTest](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/SpringBootTest.html) for full autoconfiguration - with service exposition - and then connects to the local RSocket server with [RSocketRequester](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java).

 Next, lets write a couple tests that will invoke our messaging endpoints.
 The first ones will log just the payloads, their traceId, and spanID.
 By default, traces will ship to zipkin via HTTP/REST unless no zipkin server is available.